-Neurocognitive testing to

-"SPECIFICATIONS FOR

-NEUROPSYCHO-

-LOGICAL EVALUATIONS

-FOR POTENTIAL

-NEUROCOGNITIVE

-IMPAIRMENT" required for all strokes

-For hemorrhagic

-strokes, the bleeding must

-be resolved as

-documented by CT or

-MRI

-Subdural, Epidural or All All pertinent inpatient and Requires FAA

-Subarachnoid Hemorrhage outpatient medical Decison

-records, including work up

-for any correctable

-underlying cause(s)Current neurologic

-Current neurologic evaluation by a

-neurologist with a detailed

-written report addressing

-motor, sensory, language,

-and intellectual/ cognitive

-function; all medications

-(dosage and side effects)

-CT or MRI of the head

-Additional testing such

-as EEG,

-neurocognitive testing,

-etc., may be required

-as clinically indicated

-DISEASE/CONDITION CLASS EVALUATION DATA DISPOSITION

-Caraba ovascular Disease

-Cerebi Uvasculai Disease

-Intracranial Aneurysm All Submit all pertinent Requires FAA

-or Arteriovenous medical records, current Decision

-Malformation neurologic report, name

-and dosage of

-medication(s) and side

-effects

-Intracranial Tumor 2 All Submit all pertinent Requires FAA
+documented by CT or MRI Subdural, Epidural or Subarachnoid Hemorrhage AII All pertinent inpatient and outpatient medical records, including work up for any correctable underlying cause(s) Current neurologic evaluation by a neurologist with a detailed written report addressing motor, sensory, language, and intellectual/ cognitive function; all medications (dosage and side effects) CT or MRI of the head Additional testing such as EEG, neurocognitive testing, etc., may be required as clinically indicated

+DISEASE/CONDITION CLASS EVALUATION DATA DISPOSITION Cerebrovascular Disease (Updated 02/23/2022) Intracranial Aneurysm or Arteriovenous Malformation All Submit all pertinent medical records, current neurologic report, name and dosage of medication(s) and side effects Requires FAA Decision Intracranial Tumor 2 All Submit all pertinent medical records, current neurologic report, name and dosage of medication(s) and side effects Requires FAA Decision Pseudotumor Cerebri (benign intracranial hypertension) All Submit all pertinent medical records, current neurologic report, name and dosage of medication(s) and side effects Requires FAA Decision

 2 A variety of intracranial tumors, both malignant and benign, are capable of causing incapacitation directly by neurologic deficit or indirectly through recurrent symptomatology.
 Potential neurologic deficits include weakness, loss of sensation, ataxia, visual deficit, or mental impairment.
 Recurrent symptomatology may interfere with flight performance through mechanisms such as seizure, headaches, vertigo, visual disturbances, or confusion.
-A history or diagnosis of an intracranial tumor necessitates a medical records, current neurologic report, name and dosage of medication(s) and side effects Decision Pseudotumor Cerebri (benign intracranial hypertension) All Submit all pertinent medical records, current neurologic report, name and dosage of medication(s) and side effects Requires FAA Decision complete neurological evaluation with appropriate laboratory and imaging studies before a determination of eligibility for medical certification can be established.
-An applicant with a history of benign supratentorial tumors may be considered favorably for medical certification by the FAA and returned to flying status after a minimum satisfactory convalescence of 1 year.
+A history or diagnosis of an intracranial tumor necessitates a complete neurological evaluation with appropriate laboratory and imaging studies before a determination of eligibility for medical certification can be established.

-DISEASE/CONDITION CLASS EVALUATION DATA DISPOSITION Demye linating Disease 3 Acute Optic Neuritis; Allergic Encephalomyelitis; Landry-Guillain-Barre Syndrome; Myasthenia Gravis; or Multiple Sclerosis All Submit all pertinent medical records, current neurologic report, to comment on involvement and persisting deficit, period of stability without symptoms, name and dosage of medication(s) and side effects Requires FAA Decision
+DISEASE/CONDITION CLASS EVALUATION DATA DISPOSITION Demyelinating Disease 3 Acute Optic Neuritis; Allergic Encephalomyelitis; Landry-Guillain-Barre Syndrome; Myasthenia Gravis; or Multiple Sclerosis All Submit all pertinent medical records, current neurologic report, to comment on involvement and persisting deficit, period of stability without symptoms, name and dosage of medication(s) and side effects Requires FAA Decision